Saint Peter: "Rock" dialogue

 In the Eastern Orthodox Church this passage is interpreted as not implying a special prominence to the person of Peter, but to Peter's position as representative of the Apostles.
 The word used for "rock" (petra) grammatically refers to "a small detachment of the massive ledge", not to a massive boulder.
 Thus, Orthodox Sacred Tradition understands Jesus' words as referring to the apostolic faith.

 Petros had not previously been used as a name, but in the Greek-speaking world it became a popular Christian name after the tradition of Peter's prominence in the early Christian church had been established.

+In 1 Corinthians 10:4 Apostle Paul says the spiritual rock (petra) was Christ:

+They all ate the same spiritual food and drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ (hē petra de ēn ho Christos).

+The Matthew-Corinthians connection here is confessed by Jerome's Commentary on Matthew and by Augustine, the "greatest of the Latin fathers":

+Let us call to mind the Gospel: "Upon this Rock I will build My Church" (Matthew 16:18).
+Therefore She cries from the ends of the earth, whom He has willed to be built upon a Rock.
+But in order that the Church might be built upon the Rock, who was made the Rock?
+Hear Paul saying: "But the Rock was Christ".
+On Him therefore built we have been.

 Apostolic succession

-The leadership of Peter forms the basis of the Apostolic succession and the institutional power of orthodoxy, as the heirs of Peter, and is described as "the rock" on which the church will be built.
+Catholic and Orthodox sources argue that the leadership of Peter forms the basis of the Apostolic succession and the institutional power of orthodoxy, as the heirs of Peter.
 Catholics refer to him as chief of the Apostles, as do the Eastern Orthodox and the Oriental Orthodox.
 In Coptic Orthodox Church liturgy, he is once referred to as "prominent" or "head" among the Apostles, a title shared with Paul in the text (The Fraction of Fast and Feast of the Apostles Peter and Paul in the Coptic Orthodox Church of Alexandria).
-Some, including the Orthodox Churches, believe this is not the same as saying that the other Apostles were under Peter's orders.
+Some, including the Orthodox churches, believe this is not the same as saying that the other Apostles were under Peter's orders.

 Sources suggest that, at first, the terms episcopos and presbyteros were used interchangeably, with the consensus among scholars being that, by the turn of the 1st and 2nd centuries, local congregations were led by bishops and presbyters, whose duties of office overlapped or were indistinguishable from one another.
 Protestant and secular historians generally agree that there was probably "no single 'monarchical' bishop in Rome before the middle of the 2nd century ... and likely later".